Eraz1997/kiwi/CONTRIBUTING.md

 cargo run
 ```

-The backend service is available at `http://<service>.kiwi-local.com:5000/<path>`.
+The backend service is available at `https://<service>.kiwi-local.com:5000/<path>`.
 Paths starting with `/api` will be forwarded to API handlers, while the others will be forwarded to the frontend server, if any is running.

+Please note that only HTTPS is supported by the backend, and any attempt to access an `http://` URL will give invalid response.
+Your browser will initially show a warning due to untrusted certificates, as the backend generates dummy ones if it doesn't find some.

 ## Lint and Format 🧽